yaseminn/Java/README.md

 Java
 ====

-Java works
+Java works <br />
-Java rocks
+Java rocks <br />

-DESIGN PATTERN-------
+DESIGN PATTERN-------<br />

-Creational Patterns : Provided to create objects while hiding the creation logic, rather than instantiating objects directly using new operator.
+Creational Patterns : Provided to create objects while hiding the creation logic, rather than instantiating objects directly using new operator.<br />

-  -Factory
+  -Factory<br />

-  -Abstract Factory
+  -Abstract Factory<br />

-  -Singleton
+  -Singleton<br />

 Structural Patterns: Concept of inheritance is used to compose interfaces and define ways to compose objects to obtain new functionalities.